- Chart

 Core Business Areas

-- Medical Devices: This segment encompasses a wide array of innovative medical devices.
-Key product areas include cardiovascular devices (pacemakers, defibrillators, stents), neuromodulation devices (for pain management and movement disorders), diabetes care (continuous glucose monitoring systems like FreeStyle Libre), and surgical products.
+- Medical Devices: This segment comprises a wide array of medical devices, including cardiovascular devices (pacemakers, stents, MitraClip), neuromodulation devices (for chronic pain and movement disorders), diabetes care (FreeStyle Libre continuous glucose monitoring system), and surgical instruments.

-- Nutritionals: Abbott is a major player in the nutritional products market, offering a comprehensive portfolio of adult and pediatric nutritional supplements.
-Iconic brands include Ensure, Glucerna, Similac, and Pedialyte, catering to various dietary needs, age groups, and medical conditions.
+- Nutrition: Abbott Nutrition is a global leader in adult and pediatric nutrition products.
+Key brands include Ensure, Glucerna, Pedialyte, Similac, and PediaSure, catering to various dietary needs and stages of life.

-- Established Pharmaceuticals: This segment focuses on branded generic pharmaceuticals and over-the-counter (OTC) products in emerging markets.
-Their portfolio covers therapeutic areas such as cardiovascular, metabolic, respiratory, and central nervous system disorders.
+- Established Pharmaceuticals: This segment offers a portfolio of branded generic pharmaceutical products in emerging markets, focusing on therapeutic areas such as cardiovascular, metabolic, pain, and neuroscience.

 Leadership and Structure